AirTrain JFK: Early plans

+1990s plans

 By the 1990s, there was demand for a direct link between Midtown Manhattan and JFK Airport, which are 15 mi apart by road.
+At the time, the airport was only served by two highways: the Belt Parkway and Van Wyck Expressway.
 During rush hour, the travel time from JFK to Manhattan could average up to 80 minutes by bus; during off-peak hours, a New York City taxi could make that journey in 45 minutes, while a bus could cover the same distance in an hour.
 The Port Authority, foreseeing economic growth for the New York City area and increased air traffic at JFK, began planning for a direct rail link from the airport to Manhattan.
 In 1991, the Port Authority introduced a Passenger Facility Charge (PFC), a $3 tax on every passenger departing from JFK, which would provide $120 million annually.

 In 1990, the MTA proposed a $1.6 billion rail link to LaGuardia and JFK airports, which would be funded jointly by federal, state, and city government agencies.
 The rail line was to begin in Midtown Manhattan, crossing the East River into Queens via the Queensboro Bridge.
 It would travel to LaGuardia Airport, then make two additional stops at Shea Stadium and Jamaica before proceeding to JFK.
 After the Port Authority found that the ridership demand might not justify the cost of the rail link, the MTA downgraded the project's priority.
 The proposal was supported by governor Mario Cuomo and Queens borough president Claire Shulman.
 The transport advocacy group Regional Plan Association (RPA) called the plan "misguided", and the East Side Coalition on Airport Access's executive director said, "We are going to end up with another [...] uncompleted project in this city."